-If you have not paid all required fees to either the National Visa Center or via the appointment website (for K-1 visa applicants only), please be prepared to pay these fees on the day of your interview.
+If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
 All fees may be paid in U.S. dollars.
-We accept cash only.
+We accept cash and credit cards only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found at travel.state.gov.
+A complete list of fees can be found via travel.state.gov.